Hello! This is the blog How Unique Japan! How are you? This time, we will discuss an old card game in Japan.

 How to play with the Menko Cards?

 Then, the attacker SLAMS the card to just the side of the opponent’s card on the ground and blows it upside down.
-It sounds impossible.
-However, the wind would make it possible.
+It sounds impossible, but the wind would make it possible.

 When the card got slammed on the grand, the breeze would happen.
-Such weak wind would make the opponent’s card float and get it upside down.
+Such weak wind would make cards float and get them upside down.
 If the attacker successfully does that, the flipped card becomes his point.
-That means the attacker can snatch and collect the opponent’s card.
+That means the attacker can snatch and collect the card.

 By how many cards they get, the player wins.

-One more fact, the Menko cards need to be hard/tough because of the playing style.
-That is why they are made with cardboard.
+Therefore, the Menko cards must be hard/tough due to their playing style.
+That is why they are cardboard.

 The history